-I’ve been working with teenagers for nearly 36 years now.
+I’ve been working with teenagers for nearly 40 years now.
 This means I’ve been involved in a lot of dating relationships.
 This doesn’t end when a teen turns 18 either.
 I’m honored to be in that circle of voices they come to.
-The following is a real conversation between me and a grown teen.
+The following is a real conversation between me and a graduated teen.
 We texted this whole conversation because isn’t that what you do these days?
 I didn’t do that with them back in the 1980s but I do now.
 I have permission to share this.
 I recognize that your pain is real.
-You will identify with that.
+You will identify with that in this conversation.
 But also recognize that pain is your beginning.

 Her: This has been a very hard week.
 I’m going to compare this break up with quitting smoking.
 There were times it was easy and I would think “wow I should have done this a long time ago.”
 There were other times I felt like I was dying and I would give anything just to have one more cigarette or in this case just to see his face or hear his voice or have him hold me one more time…even though I know the habit was killing me I would have given anything to have it back.